 Both of these fields are closely connected, since both are concerned with the interactions of neurotransmitters, neuropeptides, neurohormones, neuromodulators, enzymes, second messengers, co-transporters, ion channels, and receptor proteins in the central and peripheral nervous systems.

-Deictic descriptions of medication-induced dreams will be compared to these neural mechanisms.
+Qualia descriptions of medication-induced dreams will be compared to these neural mechanisms to ascertain whether any patterns can reveal prodromal information